 No. Unless they explicitly give you permission to add them to your distribution list, DON’T DO IT!
-People are much more likely to mark your email as SPAM if they didn’t give you permission, and if you receive too many SPAM notices the ISPs will block your email via a tool called CloudMark.
+People are much more likely to mark your email as SPAM if they didn’t give you permission, and if you receive too many SPAM notices the ISPs will block your email because of it.

 I enjoyed meeting you at the mixer yesterday.
 I would like to learn more about your business – are you free for coffee next week?